robtucker/flexbox-lite/README.md

 ###The "horizontal" and "vertical" axes depend on the flex-direction

-Normally, when the flex-direction is set to row, the "justify-content" property controls the horizontal axis and "align-items" controls the vertical axis.
+Normally, when the flex-direction is set to row, the "justify" property controls the horizontal axis and "align" controls the vertical axis.

 HOWEVER: when you set flex-direction to column the axes are reversed - "justify" now controls the vertical axis, and "align" controls the horizontal.

 | flex-direction | "justify" axis | "align" axis |
 | -------------- | -------------- | ------------ |
 | row            | horizontal     | vertical     |
 | col            | vertical       | horizontal   |

-It would be possible to do some clever css tricks to map the css class names to different css properties depending on the flex-direction.
-However, the entire purpose of this package is to offer direct access to the raw css properties using OOCSS, without abstracting away their inner workings.

 If you're not sure what all this is about then re-read [this article](https://scotch.io/tutorials/a-visual-guide-to-css3-flexbox-properties).

 ###Flex grow and shrink

-The flex property is set on child elements.
-It specifies how large a child element is compared to its sibling elements.
+The "flex" property can be added to child elements to specify how large a child element should be compared to its sibling elements.

 For instance, if you want all the child elements to share the available space equally, then give them all a class of flex-1.
-If you give one elements a class of flex-2 it will be twice as big as its siblings.
+If you give one element a class of flex-2 it will be twice as big as its siblings.

 ```
 flex-1(-xs)     // => flex-grow: 1;